teao11/School_District_Analysis/README.md

 <img width="710" alt="Screen Shot 2021-05-30 at 4 24 56 PM" src="https://user-images.githubusercontent.com/46773181/120123411-945d5600-c163-11eb-82ca-9f52caf1d6ff.png">

+By looking at the school summary dataframe above, we see that Thomas High School falls into the $630-644 bucket, and changing the scores for the Thomas High School 9th Graders' should only affect this bucket.
+When comparing the two dataframes, we see that there was very insignificant to no change here.

+This makes sense, as this bucket also contains 3 other schools that are far larger (2000+ students).
+Consequently, the 9th Grade Class at Thomas High School represents a very small portion of the $630-644 bucket and was unlikely to change the score summary for this bracket, unless the 9th grade class contained significant outliers.

 #### 6) How does replacing the ninth-grade scores affect the following: Scores by school size

 #### 7) How does replacing the ninth-grade scores affect the following: Scores by school type